USGS dataretrieval Python Package get_discharge_measurements() Examples

 Retrieved 0 data values.

-geometry field_visit_id parameter_code monitoring_location_id observing_procedure_code observing_procedure value unit_of_measure time qualifier vertical_datum approval_status measuring_agency last_modified control_condition measurement_rated field_measurement_id
+geometry field_measurements_series_id field_visit_id parameter_code monitoring_location_id observing_procedure_code observing_procedure value unit_of_measure time qualifier vertical_datum approval_status measuring_agency last_modified control_condition measurement_rated field_measurement_id